The March page of my mixed media book is a little late.. but here it is.

 Next I used my “Purple Violet” Faber Castell Pitt brush marker to outline the various elements.
 Before the ink could dry I quickly smudged each line with my finger to make a shadow look.
 This is quite subtle but really improves the overall look of the page, in my opinion.
 I also used a Zig Micron black pen to enhance the outlines of some of the ephemera, where they cross over each other.
 I added a little more detail to the paper doll with it too.
 Finally I used a violet coloured pencil and shaded a little around the edges of the pages.

 Useful links to some of the products used in this project.
-These links will take you to the Amazon.co.uk store.
+These links will take you to the Amazon.com or Amazon.co.uk store.
 If you buy them from these links then I will get a small commission for sending custom to Amazon.
+This is at no extra cost to yourself.
+Thank you.